 Plugins can be installed application-wide or just to some specific routes that need additional functionality.
-Most plugins can safely be installed to all routes and are smart enough to not add overhead to callbacks that do not need their functionality.
+Most plugins are save to be installed to all routes and are smart enough to not add overhead to callbacks that do not need their functionality.

-Let us take the SQLitePlugin plugin for example.
+Let us take the 'sqlite' plugin for example.
 It only affects route callbacks that need a database connection.
 Other routes are left alone.
 Because of this, we can install the plugin application-wide with no additional overhead.